kat3samsin/TradingStrategies/README.md

 # Trading Strategies
-Pine scripts for TradingView strategies
+Collection of pine scripts for TradingView strategies